Unintended pregnancy: Improving access to effective contraception

+Education on contraception use

+Incorrect contraception use accounts for more than half of the unintended pregnancies in the US.Rates of incorrect contraception use are 6% higher for women under 25, and a younger age has also shown to be correlated with inconsistent use of oral contraception.

+School-based interventions for adolescents (ages 19 or younger) include any form of education on contraception use in elementary, middle, or high school.
+This form of intervention provides significant effects on pregnancy, contraception use, correct use of contraception, and contraceptive effectiveness.
+Programs that covered both STD prevention and pregnancy, rather than just one topic alone, had more positive effects on teenagers' use of effective contraception, as did programs that had interactive elements when compared to programs that did not.

+For young adults, ages 18-25, education on effective contraception use occurs in clinics and family planning centers and includes oral, written, and digital communication such as texting or email.
+Counseling, in addition to other education method, has the greatest effects on future use of effective contraception.
+This includes following up with a phone call, providing an educational packet, and using audiovisual tools while counseling.

 History

 Early ways of preventing unintended pregnancy included withdrawal and various alternatives to intercourse; they are difficult to use correctly and, while better than no method, have high failure rates compared to modern methods.
-Various devices and medications thought to have spermicidal, contraceptive, abortifacient or similar properties were also used.
+Various devices and medications thought to have spermicidal, contraceptive, abortifacient, or similar properties were also used.

 Abortions have been induced to prevent unwanted births since antiquity, and abortion methods are described in some of the earliest medical texts.
 The degree of safety of early methods relative to the risks of childbirth is unclear.

 Where modern contraceptives are not available, abortion has sometimes been used as a major way of preventing birth.
-For instance, in much of Eastern Europe and the former Soviet republics in the 1980s, desired family size was small, but modern contraceptive methods were not readily available, so many couples relied on abortion, which was legal, safe, and readily accessible, to regulate births.
+For instance, in much of Eastern Europe and the former Soviet republics in the 1980s, the desired family size was small, but modern contraceptive methods were not readily available, so many couples relied on abortion, which was legal, safe, and readily accessible, to regulate births.
 In many cases, as contraceptives became more available, the rate of unintended pregnancy and abortion dropped rapidly during the 1990s.

 Infanticide ('customary neonaticide') or abandonment (sometimes in the form of exposure) are other traditional ways of dealing with infants that were not wanted or that a family could not support.
 Opinions on the morality or desirability of these practices have changed throughout history.

 In the 19th and 20th centuries, the desired number of pregnancies declined as reductions in infant and childhood mortality rates increased the probability that children would reach adulthood.
 Other factors, such as the level of education and economic opportunities for women, have also led to reductions in the desired number of children.
 As the desired number of children decreases, couples spend more of their reproductive lives trying to avoid unintended pregnancies.